-Issuances of around EUR 800bn for NGEU are transforming the EU into the largest supranational issuer.
+Issuances of up to around EUR 800bn for NGEU are transforming the EU into the largest supranational issuer.
 The European Commission will issue the funds until 2026, with some frontloading expected in 2021-25.
-We thus expect funding volumes of around EUR 125bn-150bn over the coming years, significantly above the 2020 volume of around EUR 41.3bn.
-We note that the SURE programme, with a maximum size of EUR 100bn via an ICMA-compliant Social Bond Principles framework, is almost complete with EUR 91.8bn raised since October 2020.
+We thus expect funding volumes of around EUR 150bn over the coming years, significantly above the 2020 volume of around EUR 41.3bn.
+We note that the SURE programme, with a maximum size of EUR 100bn via an ICMA-compliant Social Bond Principles framework, has been completed in December 2022 with EUR 98.4bn raised since October 2020.

 To meet liquidity needs under NGEU, the European Commission relies on a diversified funding strategy that mirrors sovereign-style funding programmes.
 This is centred around a clear funding schedule, a bill programme and a combination of auctions and syndications of medium- and long-term bonds, green bonds, and EU bills.
 In addition, the Commission's stated aim is to raise 30% of NGEU funds under its Green Bonds Framework.
+To support a more homogenous secondary market for EU-Bonds, this strategy has been extended as of 2023, with the EU issuing single branded "EU-Bonds" under a unified funding approach rather than separately denominated bonds for individual programmes such as SURE or MFA.